-- Most of the time, CleanMyMac X will tell you that your Mac is clean and that you don’t need to do anything else.
-However, if it finds any malware, just click Remove and it will get rid of it.
+- Most of the time, CleanMyMac X will tell you that your Mac is clean and you don’t need to do anything else.
+However, if it finds any malware, just click Remove, and the app will get rid of it.

-Once you’ve scanned your Mac, you should turn on real-time protection so that CleanMyMac X can work in the background to keep your Mac safe.
-Here’s how to do that.
+Once you’ve scanned your Mac, you should turn on real-time malware monitor so that CleanMyMac X can work in the background to keep your Mac safe.
+Here’s how to do that:

 - Click on the CleanMyMac X menu in the menu bar.

 - Check the box next to ‘Enable Malware monitor.’
 For additional protection, turn on the remaining two options.